Six new COVID-19 deaths make Rowan sixth in state - Salisbury Post

 SALISBURY — COVID-19 deaths in the county continue to surge as six additional deaths were reported on Friday, marking 15 since Sunday and more than two dozen over the previous two weeks.

 Five of the deaths reported Friday are from residents outside of local nursing homes.
-There also was one death at Accordius Health, which has 40 active cases and four total deaths.
+There also was one death at Accordius Health, which has 40 active cases in the county and four total deaths.
 To date, there have been 78 deaths reported in Rowan County, which makes it sixth in the state for its number of deaths.

 A total of 26 deaths have been among residents not associated with a local congregate care site, resulting in an average age of 80 among the deceased.

+County spokesperson TJ Brown said the average age among congregate care facility deaths this week is 86, while 75 is the average age among deaths not associated with those facilities.

 COVID-19 continues to ravage local congregate care facilities, as 419 cases in total have been reported.
 Of those, 175 cases are at active nursing home outbreaks, with the largest outbreak at Trinity Oaks Health and Rehab, where 74 cases and six deaths have been reported.
+However, state data show a total of 81 people have tested positive at Trinity Oaks Health and Rehab.

-Autumn Care currently has 50 active cases and has had five deaths.
+County data show that Autumn Care currently has 50 active cases and has had five deaths, but state data show there are 51 cases there.

-The Citadel, now seeing its second outbreak, currently has six cases.
+The Citadel, now seeing its second outbreak, currently has six cases, according to county data.
+State data show there are seven cases there.
 The number of active cases at the Rowan County Jail Annex remains at three, and only two people at Compass Health in Spencer have tested positive.

 Clusters remain at North Hills Christian School, which has five cases, and St. Peters Lutheran Church Pre-School, which has 10 cases.